Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Columbia University

 Restrictions: No unauthorized flights.
-NYC airspace restrictions and Admin Code § 10-126 enforced.
-No flights over campus buildings or quadrangles.
-NYPD drone permit required for approved operations.
+NYC airspace restrictions and Admin Code § 10-126 apply.
+No flights over buildings or quadrangles.

 SUNY University at Buffalo

-UB requires approval from the Office of Environment, Health & Safety for all drone operations on the North and South campuses.
-UB Stadium (Riki Stadium) TFR applies during athletic events.
-Mixed rural and urban location allows some designated flight areas.
+UB requires approval from Office of Environment, Health & Safety for all drone operations on North and South campuses.
+Stadium TFR applies during athletic events.

 YesOffice of Environment, Health & Safety